 Every season brings changes to the Seven Lochs, so there's always something new to see.
-And we're working with community groups, schools and volunteers to discover more about the park's wildlife and history.
+We're also continuing to improve visitor facilities around the park to help more local people, schools and community groups discover the park's wildlife and history.

 As we move into spring the winter visitors, such as whooper swans and goldeneye duck will be getting ready for the long flight back to their breeding grounds in Iceland and Scandinavia.
 As the weather warms plants will start to stir from their winter slumber - with snowdrops usually the first to start the spring bloom.

 Work has started on the extension to the Drumpellier Country Park Visitor Centre, with the upgraded and extended building scheduled to re-open in April.
 Final design work is completed for the Provan Hall Restoration, with work on the heritage buildings scheduled to start in autumn this year.
 We've also been using Trail camera action to find out more about wildlife in the park - and are looking for volunteers to help us capture more footage of who's out and about at Seven Lochs.

 Visitor Centre Extension underway

 North Lanarkshire Council and the Seven Lochs Partnership have commissioned work to extend and upgrade the Visitor Centre at Drumpellier Country Park.